60 years of Jet boating

-After 60 years of providing Queenstown’s first and finest Jet boat experience, you could say ‘Jet boating is in our blood’.
+After 60 years of providing Queenstown’s first and finest Jet boat experience, you could say ‘Jet boating is in our blood’, and we have a few stories to tell!

 The world’s first commercial Jet boating operation, Kawarau Jet Services Limited now trading as KJet has its origins in a Christian Youth Trust.
 Originally this was setup to ensure the ‘spiritual, moral and physical wellbeing of the young people in Otago and Southland.’